code-423n4/2024-06-thorchain/README.md

 ### Files in scope

-This contest is focused on **THORChain Removal of Whitelisting on Router**
+This contest is focused on **THORChain Removal of Whitelisting on Router and Router V5**

 - Only whitelisted contracts can call into and receive calls from TC Router.
 [See here](https://gitlab.com/thorchain/thornode/-/blob/develop/bifrost/pkg/chainclients/ethereum/whitelist_smartcontract.go?ref_type=headshttps://gitlab.com/thorchain/thornode/-/blob/develop/bifrost/pkg/chainclients/ethereum/whitelist_smartcontract_aggregators.go?ref_type=heads)